 There are a few items on the checklist that apply for nearly all fence types, styles, and materials so we’ll cover them first.
 These are simple steps you can take to prevent further issues down the road and keep your fence looking brand new.

 Keep an eye out for wear and tear is just a nice friendly reminder that you’ll have to be a bit diligent in spotting any issues before they become full-blown problems.
 A simple stroll down your fence line to check for any damage.
-Be extra mindful of any scratches or scrapes on metal fences because this will allow for oxidation and rust if unchecked.
+Be extra mindful of any scratches or scrapes on metal fence materials because this will allow for oxidation and rust if unchecked.
 And also look out for chipping or cracking in wooden fences to prevent rotting.
 But regardless of the fence type, just make a note of any of these types of wear and tear.

 Take care of dirt or debris straightaway.
 Obviously, a dirty fence isn’t a beautiful one, but keeping tree limbs or grass trimmings off of your fence is actually a necessary step on the checklist.
 Grass trimmings can cause algae stains over time especially on vinyl, so giving your fence a good wash every once in a while is a must.
 A quick hose down or even just a light scrub with a sponge should do the trick.